50+ House Buying Tips

 It's the biggest purchase of your life, and small mistakes can cost large.
-So we've drawn up a house-buying battleplan, with 50 top tips'n'tricks.
+So we've drawn up a house-buying battle plan, with over 50 top tips'n'tricks.

 This guide includes how to squeeze sellers for info, hidden costs, a deal-breaker's checklist, tips on solicitors/surveyors and 10 last-ditch questions to ask.